mynkyd/coursera-test/README.md

 # coursera-test
-Coursera test respository
-# It is wonderful day hah!
+Coursera test respository.
+It is wonderful day hah!